-This ingenious new ball head is comprised of two separate balls within an outer sleeve.
+This ingenious ball head is comprised of two separate balls within an outer sleeve.
 The larger silver ball incorporates a bubble level that is used to accurately level the inner ball.
 Once level the smaller spring counter-balanced inner ball does all the work – acting like a cross between a two-way pan and tilt head and a gimbal.
-I have been using the FlexShooter Pro for the last three months.
+For several years the FlexShooter Pro has been my tripod head of choice when travelling.

 That’s such a significant weight saving that I could end my review there and you’d probably still head off to the FlexShooter website!
-But lets delve a little deeper into the pros and cons of this intriguing new spring counter-balanced double ball head.
+But let's delve a little deeper into the pros and cons of this intriguing spring counter-balanced double ball head.

 Switching between my fluid head and ball head obviously takes time … only a few seconds, but as we all know that can mean the difference between getting the shot and missing out.
 It’s also inevitable that when a great subject presents itself I often have the wrong head on at the time!
 With the FlexShooter Pro I can simply switch from one camera set-up to another without having to change the head over, gaining valuable seconds and hopefully securing the shot … it is always the right head to have on!

 I would not describe the smoothness of movement as like a gimbal head or a traditional fluid video head. … it is different in a way that is difficult to describe.
 I’m not saying it is not smooth, because it is.
 It is just slightly different.
 Because of this it might take a bit of getting used to, but that said, I quickly got used to mine!
 The amount of resistance can be fine-tuned very nicely using the single silver knob, all the way from completely loose to locked tight.
 Personally I prefer the action of the FlexShooter Pro to any gimbal head I have ever used, including the Gitzo Fluid Gimbal.
 Because of its compact design there is far less vibration transmitted through the lens and it generally feels more stable.
 I have so far found it to be considerably better than a gimbal head in two situations; firstly when shooting in low light at slow shutter speeds and secondly when using a remote release to trigger the shutter (and therefore not using good “hands-on” long lens technique).
-I’m sure the improvement in both these situations is due to the reduced vibration transmitted through the lens by the movement of the mirror and shutter inside the camera at the moment of exposure.
-It should be noted that use of image stabilisation/vibration reduction goes some way to eliminating this movement, but never removes it entirely.
+I’m sure the improvement in both these situations is due to reduced vibration transmitted through the lens, including the shutter shock that the R5 body suffers from.

 When using a zoom lens (with external zoom such as the Canon 100-400mm or Nikon 80-400mm) on a gimbal or fluid head it is important to readjust the centre of balance after making significant changes in focal length.
 Although it is preferable to do the same with the FlexShooter Pro, I have found it to be much less important.
 A simple adjustment of the tension using the silver knob compensates adequately for slight shifts of the centre of balance.
 Having said that, as with gimbal and fluid heads, it is worth marking your lens foot/plate to show the point at which centre of gravity is achieved.
 On super telephoto lenses this should be done for the bare lens and with separate marks for when a 1.4X or 2X extender/teleconverter is attached.
 This enables speedier set-up in the field.